TERMS OF BUSINESS

 Insurance Based Investment Products

-We are remunerated by commission for the advice we provide on our insurance based investment products.
+We are remunerated by commission for the advice we provide on our insurance-based investment products (IBIPs).

 We hold a tied agency in respect of Home Insurance with Aviva.
 Irish Mortgage Network Ltd. trading as Finance Matters is paid a commission from Aviva for arranging products for household insurance.
 We do not charge consumers a fee.